jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 to enable their use for 2D-template matching.
-First we restricted calculation of cross-correlation coefficients between individual movie frames to the central portion of the image to prevent artifacts from the beam edges on estimation of motion.
-Then we calculated a mask that defined the illuminated area of the micrographs and used it to fill non-illumated areas with gaussian noise, matching mean and standard deviation to the illuminated signal (Figure 3A).
+First we restricted calculation of cross-correlation coefficients between individual movie frames to the central portion of the image to prevent artifacts from the beam edges on estimation of motion \[Figure S\].
+Then we calculated a mask that defined the illuminated area of the micrographs and used it to fill non-illumated areas with gaussian noise, matching mean and standard deviation to the illuminated signal (Figure S).
 The so processed images were suitable for 2D-template matching and we were able to obtained matches with the same model used for the data in Figure 1.

+We then matched all individual tiles for ribosomes and assembled a montaged view as described above (Figure @fig:matching A+G).
+The resulting montages reveal ribsome distribution throughout the FIB-milled slice of individual cells.
+Organelles like the nucleus and mitochondria only show sporadic matches with low SNRs, consistent with the estimated false-positive rate on one per tile.
+During the assembly we calculated the Z positions from the indivdual estimated defocus levels and the focus plane of the microscope during acquisition of each tile.
+When viewed from the side the ribosome position therefore show the slope of the lamella in the microscope frame.
+Furthermore, the positions are also consistent with an uneven thickness of the lamella, thinner at the leading edge, even though, lamella were generated using the "overtilt" approach \[cite\].

 ### Quantitative analysis of translation activity